shpml/fundamentals/10_chapter/intro.md

 # Functions

-You've had an opportunity to see some functions in the homework assignments at the end of units 3 and 4; now it's time to learn about writing them!
+Now that we've had the opportunity to learn the basics of JavaScript including data types and control flow; now it's time to learn functional programming.

 But first... a little math.